 - We obtained an understanding of the company to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We obtained our understanding in this regard through discussion with management. - We determined the principal laws and regulations relevant to the company in this regard to be those arising from the Companies Act 2006, AQSE Access Growth Market Rules, Anti-Bribery Act, Anti Money Laundering Regulations, VAT and income tax regulations and UK-adopted international accounting standards. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the Company with those laws and regulations.
-These procedures included, but were not limited to: - o making enquiries of management regarding potential instances of non-compliance with laws and regulations; - reviewing board minutes; - o reviewing legal and professional fees ledger accounts; and - reviewing RNS announcements. - We also identified the risks of material misstatement of the financial statements due to fraud.
-We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, that there were no other significant risks of material misstatement due to fraud.
+We obtained our understanding in this regard through discussions with management. - We determined the principal laws and regulations relevant to the company in this regard to be those arising from the Companies Act 2006, AQSE Access Growth Market Rules, Anti-Bribery Act, Anti Money Laundering Regulations, VAT and income tax regulations and UK-adopted international accounting standards. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the Company with those laws and regulations.
+These procedures included, but were not limited to: - making enquiries of management regarding potential instances of non-compliance with laws and regulations; - reviewing board minutes; - o reviewing legal and professional fees ledger accounts; and - reviewing RNS announcements. - We also identified the risks of material misstatement of the financial statements due to fraud.
+We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, that the carrying value of the equity investment was a significant accounting estimate.
+This was tested as outlined in the 'Key Audit Matters,' section of this report.